CECM Agriculture, Food Security, Cooperative Development, Water Development,

 Agriculture remains the backbone of the Lamu County economy.
 It is the single most important sector in the economy; the main contributors to employment include agriculture, fisheries and livestock production.
-Given its importance, the performance of the sector is therefore reflected in the performance of the whole Lamu economy.
 The development of agriculture is also important for poverty reduction since most of the vulnerable groups like pastoralists, fishermen, the landless, and subsistence farmers, also depend on agriculture as their main source of livelihoods.
 Growth in the sector is therefore expected to have a greater impact on a larger section of the population than any other sector.
-The agricultural sector comprises the following programmes: administration and support services, crop development and irrigation and drainage.
+The agricultural sector comprises the following programs: administration and support services, crop development and irrigation and drainage.

-The development of the sector is therefore important for the development of the economy as a whole.
-Thus, there are many players and stakeholders in the sector due to its role in the economy and its rural-based nature that touches the livelihoods of many people.
 The Lamu County Government is strong committed to increasing food security for its people.
-The Ministry of Agriculture and Irrigation is currently implementing the following programmes: Promotion of mechanized Agriculture, Provision of relief seeds to vulnerable farmers, Promotion of Irrigation based Farming, Water Harvesting through Water Pan, Provision of Agricultural Extension, Training and Accommodation services, Demonstration Farm Fund (DFF), Promotion of agro-processing and value addition technologies and innovations, Promotion of Cashew nuts Program, Promotion of Nerica Rice Production .
+The Ministry of Agriculture and Irrigation is currently implementing the following programs: Promotion of mechanized Agriculture, Provision of relief seeds to vulnerable farmers, Promotion of Irrigation based Farming, Water Harvesting through Water Pan, Provision of Agricultural Extension, Training and Accommodation services, Demonstration Farm Fund (DFF), Promotion of agro-processing and value addition technologies and innovations, Promotion of Cashew nuts Program, Promotion of Nerica Rice Production .
 The ministry in collaboration with other national programs is promoting enterprise based project like NAAIAP, SHEP-UP, CODA, NMK, Coconut Development Authority among others.

 The County is endowed with vast agricultural opportunities which include: big tracks of land which can be used for agricultural production, highly experienced staff that will help in providing extension services strategically to trigger growth in agriculture, highly enterprising society of herders and farmers, ready market for agricultural products, completion of LAPSSET will enable ease of export of agricultural products this will make Lamu have comparative economic advantage in export over other counties in Kenya, vast irrigation potential in the Tana basins, Lake Kenyatta and Lake MOA areas, value addition potential of crops such as cashew nut, coconut, fruits and vegetables remains largely untapped, vast opportunities are opening up in the production of biofuels from sugar cane, maize, millet, sorghum, jatropha and other oil-bearing seeds.